Mt Huashan Hiking Trail

 THE DEADLY SOUTH PEAK!

-At this point the most aggressive climbers shift over to the trail that leads to the forbidding South Peak, the highest of the 5 mountains.
-They take an exhilarating Gondola ride from the West Peak over to the South Peak.
+Although every peak has its challenges, the most aggressive climbers usually migrate over to the trail that leads to the forbidding South Peak, the highest of the 5 mountains.

 They are in for one of the most dangerous adventures of their entire life.
 To say the South Peak climb is 'formidable' would be an understatement.